gwparsa/GwParSa/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 I’m looking for some projekts
-- ⚡ I love to draw and play guitar
+- ⚡ I love to learn and create some projekts.

 ### Connect with me: